pietro-foini/ISI-WFP/README.md

 The main structure with which the files are stored is the following:

-- Food Consumption Score: analysis of the FCS indicator.
+- Demo: the demo version (using demo data) of the project.

-- Reduced Coping Strategy Index: analysis of the rCSI indicator.